Azure/kubernetes-hackfest/labs/windows/labs/monitoring/README.md

 To visualize data in Grafana, we need a dashboard.
 We can create one from scratch, or borrow from others.
 The following is a dashboard created based on a Grafana community dashboard which has been modified.

 1. Navigate back to Grafana and click the '+' link on the left of the page and select 'Import' to import a new dashboard.
+Import from file, using the 'dashboard.json' found at ```kubernetes-hackfest/labs/windows/labs/monitoring/dashboard.json```

     ![import dashboard](../../assets/img/import-dashboard.jpg)